apache/sling-site/src/main/jbake/content/documentation/development/maven-archetypes.md

 This archetype will create a Sling project that can be deployed on the Sling 12.
 In contrast to the Apache Sling Maven Archetypes this one is geared towards creating a full project and not just a single module.
 See the [sling-project-archetype github repo](https://github.com/apache/sling-project-archetype) for more details.

+### org.apache.sling.cms.archetype

+The Apache Sling CMS Project Archetype creates a simple project structure with common dependencies for you to use to create custom applications on Apache Sling CMS.
+See the [sling-cms docs](https://github.com/apache/sling-org-apache-sling-app-cms/blob/master/docs/project-archetype.md) for more details.

 ### sling-bundle-archetype (deprecated)